rajesh-iiith/Machine-Learning-Nanodegree/Project-5/project_report.md

 Implementation Summary

 * We started with the realization that few classes are suffering from under-representation.
-We augmentated synthetic data in the dataset to solve this.
+We augmented synthetic data in the dataset to solve this.
 * To reduce the size of the feature vector, we used grayscaling.
 * To make the problem well-conditioned (to reduce optimizer's work), we normalized the inputs.
-* We took inspiration from basic LENET implentation and started building upon it.
+* We took inspiration from basic LENET implementation and started building upon it.
 We used two convolutional layers followed by three fully connected layers, where the length of output of last layer equals to the number of classes.
 * We added ReLU units for introducing non-Linearlity in the network.
 * To sensibly reduce the spatial extent of feature map of the convolutional pyramid, we used maxpooling.
 * We used dropout for preventing overfitting.
-* We expermented with different parameters, specially learning rate and batch size.
+* We experimented with different parameters, specially learning rate and batch size.
 * We tested our model on validation set, test set and unseen image data.

 What I found interesting